InvisibleF0x/Video-Sync-progress/README.md

 # Plan for stage one:
 1. demo playlist ui
 2. ability to add/remove form playlist, open folder
-3. ability to change the order of the playlist          <-- we are here
+3. ability to change the order of the playlist
-4. ability to play selected playlist in mp4
+4. create working player interface                      <-- wip
-5. add mkv and vlc
+5. ability to play selected playlist in mp4
 6. ability to select subtitles and audio path

 # Icons downloaded from icon-icons.com